LunaQu4kez/CS307_23F_Project_Part1/Report.md

 CSVReader in = csvReaderBuilder.build();
 ```

 The code in Java is similar to task 3.
-The following is some Python code.
+The following is main part of Python code.

 ```python
 with open('..\\..\\data\\users.csv', 'r', encoding='utf-8') as f: